William Wilson (botanist): Works

 With William Jackson Hooker Wilson edited the exsiccata series Musci Americani; or, specimens of mosses, Jungermanniae, &c. collected by the late Thomas Drummond, in the Southern States of North America.
-Arranged and named by W. Wilson and Sir W. J. Hooker (1841).
+Arranged and named by W. Wilson and Sir W. J. Hooker (1841) with bryophyte specimens of the plant collector Thomas Drummond.
 Later on he issued the exsiccata Musci Britannici (1855).